10 Fascinating Facts About Chinese New Year

 Some celebrants call it the Spring Festival, a stretch of time that signals the progression of the lunisolar Chinese calendar; others know it as the Chinese New Year.
-For a 15-day period beginning February 5 this year, China will welcome the Year of the Pig, one of 12 animals in the Chinese zodiac table.
+For a 15-day period beginning January 25 in 2020, China will welcome the Year of the Rat, one of 12 animals in the Chinese zodiac table.

 Sound unfamiliar?
 No need to worry: Check out 10 facts about how one-sixth of the world's total population rings in the new year.